 It covers subjects including people management, skills and training, business planning and financial performance, emergency management, infrastructure, water supply, natural resource management, risk management, succession planning, off-farm activities and more.

-The Plan on a page and Business Plan templates are tools that support farmers to write down and achieve their individual business goals.
+The following business planning templates are tools that support farmers to achieve their short, medium and long-term business and personal goals.

 Drought Resilience Self-Assessment Tool

 Farmers can also use the Drought Resilience Self-Assessment Tool (DR.SAT) to further assess their farm business resilience.
 The tool includes climate projections and farm business resilience resources to support farmers strengthen their farm business.